ThomasWeckenmann/PySceneDetect/docs/reference/command-line-params.md

   Exports scene list to an EDL file.
 EDL events are reduced to VFX Shots.
   VFX Shots are detected by text detection.
-This requires a bounding box specified in a text file with first line containing bbox data like "[55, 32, 227, 77]" by default.
-The bounding box is a list of cv2 coordinates which build a rectangle arround vfx shot id burnin: [ul-x, ul-y, lr-x, lr-y].
+This requires a bounding box specified in a text file with first line containing bbox data like "[55, 32, 227, 77]".
+The bounding box is a list of coordinates which build a rectangle arround VFX Shotcode burnin: [ul-x, ul-y, lr-x, lr-y].
-  You can use [ToDo: implement bbox-selector tool] to create the bbox file.
-  # ToDo: if no bbox file is set, run bbox-selector tool prior to scenedetection.
+  If no .bbox file is specified a cv2 player will be shown and bbox can be selected.

 Options:
-  -bb, --bbox-filename NAME  [Required] Textfile containing bbox coordinates
+  -bb, --bbox-filename NAME  Textfile containing bbox coordinates in this
-                             in this format: "[55, 32, 227, 77]".
+                             format: "[55, 32, 227, 77]".
   -f, --filename NAME        Filename format to use for the scene list EDL
                              file.
 You can use the $VIDEO_NAME macro in the file name.
 Note that you may have to wrap the